 Chapter Outstanding Junior

-Each year, our chapter recognizes our Outstanding Junior.
+Each year, our chapter recognizes our Outstanding Junior Member.
 This is a way to honor young women who have truly promoted the aims and purposes of the National Society, as well as participated in community activities.
 We are proud of our Outstanding Junior, Honorary Chapter Regent Sara White.